 We accept VISA, MasterCard, American Express and Discover Cards as well as debit cards at all terminals.
 WSF does not accept unsigned credit cards.
 All terminals accept cash and traveler’s checks.
 WSF does not accept checks for fare payment.
 WSF accepts most transit vouchers (available from local transit companies to businesses throughout the Puget Sound).
-The ORCA card is accepted for fare payment using E-purse or the monthly pass product.
+The ORCA card is accepted for fare payment using E-purse or any WSF agency specific product.

 Receipts are to be issued for all sales.
 If no receipt is issued, or there is a discrepancy, please call 206-515-3460 or send a description of the transaction:

 WSDOT Ferries Division (WSF)

 Persons with disabilities may travel at half the regular passenger fare rate if proper proof of disability is presented.
 Acceptable ID includes the Regional Reduced Fare Permit (RRFP), Medicare card, WSF Disability Travel Permit, or other identification which establishes disability.
 In the case of a driver with disabilities, only the passenger portion of the fare is reduced, not the vehicle portion.
 If a customer with disabilities requires attendant care and has proof via physician certification, they can obtain an endorsement on their RRFP or WSF Disability Permit allowing the attendant to travel as a passenger for free.
 For information on the RRFP call 206-205-9185; for the WSF Disability Permit call 888-808-7977.

 Passengers and drivers 65+ may travel at half the regular passenger fare rate if proof of age is presented.
 In the case of the senior driver, only the passenger portion of the fare is reduced, not the vehicle portion.
 This fare is not available online or at a kiosk because proof of eligibility is required.